E1leenn/finalchallenge/README.md

 Use Advanced Port Scanner to scan your network ip address in order to connect to VNC Viewer.
 Click "Start" to scart scanning.
 ![](images/advance%20PortScanner.png)

 Next, open VNC Viewer.
-Enter your Raspberry Pi ip address to to remotely access the desktop of your Raspberry Pi over the internet.
+Enter your Raspberry Pi ip address to remotely access the desktop of your Raspberry Pi over the internet.
 ![](images/vncStartpage.png)

 Enter the username and password for the raspberry pi login and press "OK".